Joe-McC/ViTM/README.md

 conda env create -f environment.yml
 ```

-The environment can then be activated with `source activate votm-env`.
+The environment can then be activated with `source activate vitm-env`.